djtango/furniture-app/README.md

 After some deliberation over which approach to take, we decided to make use of Augmented Reality, adding the computer-generated models to the user's camera view.
 We used the following technologies and languages to achieve our aim:

 * [Wikitude](http://www.wikitude.com/), a mobile-focused Augmented Reality technology.
 We extracted Wikitude's existing Javascript functions for use in our app.
 * Java - much of the app uses this language, which is the native language for Android development.
-Java was new to all of us, so we all had to learn adapt.
+Java was new to all of us, so we had to learn to adapt.
 * Javascript.
 This is a 'hybrid' app, rather than a native one, meaning that Java and Javascript are used in tandem.
 The Augmented Reality features are implemented using Javascript.
 * HTML & CSS - the camera view is laid over a traditional HTML template.